crocs-muni/OptimizedJCAlgs/Twine/Readme.md

 - [ ] Code is beautified
 - [x] Usage info is provided
 - [x] Example is provided
-- [ ] Profiling data are collected
+- [ ] Profiling data are collected & interpreted
 - [ ] Side-channel vulnerability data are collected
 - [ ] Diploma thesis article is written